paulbuzzby/WhatsAppExport2PDF/README.md

 3. Make the code work via command line.
 Like Whatsbook
     * At present you need to potentially modify the WhatsAppExport2PDF.py before execution.
 Not clean
 4. Give options for pictures and video
-    * Currently pictures and video are ignored but the text is output do you can see that something was posted.
+    * Currently pictures and video are ignored, but the text is output do you can see that something was posted.
-    * dont underesitmate how many addtional pages including images will create.
+    * Don't underestimate how many additional pages including images will create.
-    * Perhaps something similar to the Monthly wordcloud.
+    * Perhaps something similar to the Monthly word cloud.
 Have a set of images for a given time frame tiled onto a single page
     * Video could be handled by grabbing a single frame from the video and using that as an image
 5. Allow for date ranges to be set.
     * This would make it easy to split out and create a PDF for a fixed timeframe instead of the whole chat